hanjak/connection_finder_prague_mhd/README.md

 Python implementation of route based public transport routing algorithm - RAPTOR in form of CLI app myraptor

 ## Introduction
-The  app implements the Raptor routing algorithm using public transit data in GTFS format.
+The  app implements the RAPTOR routing algorithm using public transit data in GTFS format.
 It uses data on Prague public transport.

 ## Algorithm
 The connection search algorithm used in this project is based on RAPTOR-Round (based Public Transit Optimized Router) algorithm (available at: https://renatowerneck.files.wordpress.com/2016/06/dpw14-raptor.pdf).
 The algorithm is NOT based on graph.